 |Before you hire us (or any marine surveyor)...

-Anyone considering my services should first review the information shown below and read one of my sample marine survey reports to understand exactly what I do and do not.
+Anyone considering our services should first review the information shown below and read one of our sample marine survey reports to understand exactly what we do and do not.

 - your name.

 - your mailing and e-mail addresses.

 - make and model of vessel.